 Once you have completed these requirements you must decide which ceremony date you prefer and whether you will be taking the degree in person or in absence (also known as ‘in absentia’).

-We cannot guarantee addition to the list of candidates for the ceremony when forms are received less than three weeks beforehand.
+We cannot guarantee addition to the list of candidates for the ceremony when applications are received less than three weeks before your chosen ceremony date.

 The application process is the same whether you are choosing to graduate in person or in absence.